damnlie/hypernode.github.io/_posts/2014-07-04-installing-magento-on-hypernode.md

 ## Optional: configure Lesti::FPC

-If you'd like to use Lesti::FPC on Fypernode, please follow the next steps:
+If you'd like to use Lesti::FPC on Hypernode, please follow the next steps:

 1. Go to your public folder; /data/web/public